3 months Premium FREE

 ⚠ What to Watch

-- • Current dividend yield of 0.93% falls drastically below the strategy's strict 3.0% minimum requirement for income generation.
+- • Current dividend yield of 0.73% falls drastically below strict income-generation thresholds.

-- • Valuation remains elevated at a TTM P/E of 23.1x, significantly exceeding the targeted 8-15x value range for conservative dividend investing.
+- • Valuation remains highly elevated at a TTM P/E of 27.65x, significantly exceeding the targeted 8-15x value range for conservative dividend investing.

-- • Faces massive structural liabilities and regulatory headwinds, including an unresolved $28.9 billion IRS back tax demand and mandatory European software unbundling.
+- • Faces massive structural liabilities and regulatory headwinds, including an unresolved $28.9 billion IRS back tax demand and aggressive global antitrust probes.

 📊 Historical Trends (10 Years)